 Entrance examinations and enrolment restrictions

-Entrance examinations for Law, Nursing, Medicine and Physical Therapy Sciences are held in June.
+Entrance examinations for the Bachelor programmes in Law, Nursing, Medicine and Physical Therapy Sciences are held in June.
 For Icelandic as a second language, BA, students must pass a special admission exam held in late August.
 Competitive examinations are held for Dental technology, Odontology and Radiography at the end of the autumn semester in December.
 See further information on enrolment restrictions and provisions in the course catalogue.